Single Phase VFD Applications – Sizing and Selection

 Step 1 – Size input rectifiers

 Since the current through a single input rectifier is going to be higher through one phase rather than through three phases (this is because a system supplied by a single-phase input needs the current of three-phase system times √3 to produce the same amount of power), it is necessary to upsize the input rectifier stage of the drive to match the higher current requirement.
 This can be done by selecting an inverter in the correct voltage class that has a rated output current of at least 2x the motor full load current.

 Step 2 – Size DC bus capacitors

-Rectifying power through a single phase produces more current ripple on the DC bus capacitors, so additional bus capacitance is needed to smooth the associated ripple.
+Rectifying power through a single-phase produces more current ripple on the DC bus capacitors, so additional bus capacitance is needed to smooth the associated ripple.
 To ensure that the drive selected in step 1 has the necessary DC bus capacitance, find the drive that has a rated output current equal to or slightly greater than the full load current of the motor.
-Refer to the capacitance chart and see if the drive selected in step 1 has a DC bus capacitance that is approximately 2x the drive selected here.
+Refer to the capacitance chart and see if the drive selected in step 1 has a DC bus capacitance that is approximate 2x the drive selected here.
 If this is the case, the drive selected in step 1 can be used for your single-phase application.
 If the capacitance is below the 2x requirement, find the next largest drive that has double the capacitance and use that one for your application.